-Chicago’s legal community once again has answered the call to help ensure that people in need in our community have access to justice.
-Thanks to the tremendous leadership of our 2013 Campaign Chair Dan Reidy of Jones Day, the Campaign Leadership Team, countless volunteers and the thousands of individuals who contributed, the CBF’s 7th Annual Investing in Justice Campaign set new records across the board.
+The collective effort and generosity of Chicago’s legal community made this year’s Investing in Justice Campaign another resounding and record-breaking success.
+Thanks to the exemplary leadership of 2016 Campaign Chair Susan Levy, Executive Vice President and General Counsel at Northern Trust, the Campaign Leadership Team, countless volunteers, and the thousands of individuals who contributed, the CBF’s 10th Annual Investing in Justice Campaign set new records across the board.

 Thanks to the legal community’s generosity and the ongoing success of the Campaign, tens of thousands of low-income and disadvantaged people have been able to get necessary legal assistance, and the justice system continues to work better for everyone.
 Together, we are making our community a fairer and better place for all of us.